eobrain/funcgo/README.md

 ## Quick Start

+#### 1. Set up Clojure development environment.

-1. Follow the [install instructions for Leiningen][lein]
+Follow the [install instructions for Leiningen][lein]

-2. On the command line, go to an empty directory and type ...
+On the command line, go to an empty directory and type ...
 ```sh
 lein new app hello
 cd hello